-Millikin's English education major program continues to be consistent and robust, preparing future secondary school English language arts educators through utilizing the latest in classroom theory and practice.
+Millikin University's English education major program continues to be consistent and robust, preparing future secondary school English language arts educators through utilizing the latest in classroom theory and practice.
 In addition to a solid background in literary studies, English education majors from Millikin develop advanced abilities in the teaching of writing and using technology.
 Our unique EN470: Internship in the Teaching of Writing course prepares our students better than most comparable programs, allowing English education majors to work very closely with a single writing faculty professor and his or her students in a freshman-level writing course.
-As this program shifts to NCATE Standards in the next year, it will soon be recognized by national accreditation bodies.
+Currently, the program utilizes NCATE NCTE Standards and is fully recognized by national accreditation bodies.
 Most graduates of this program immediately obtain meaningful positions as high school Language Arts instructors, guiding the next generation of students down the path to critical literacy, enhanced communication skills, and a better understanding of regional, national and global cultures.